kylenessen/central-coast-biological-society/content/join.md

 ## Mailing List

-Stay informed about upcoming talks and events!
+Stay informed about upcoming talks and events across California's Central Coast!
 Sign up for our email announcements.

 <!-- Replace the URL below with your actual Google Form URL -->
 <p><a href="https://forms.google.com/your-form-url" class="btn" target="_blank">Join the Mailing List</a></p>